pwsdc/pwsdc.github.io/content/posts/2023-05-14-second-meeting.md

 ## Discussions

-- Re: Constitution; base general format on other club's constitution
+- Re: Constitution; base general format on other club's constitutions
     - Karl has started a [constitution repo](https://github.com/pwsdc/constitution)

 - Discussed adding second advisor
     - Must be PennWest faculty/staff
     - will be able to run club longer
-    - Dr. Kovalchik
+    - Dr. Kovalchick
     - in with CIS dept

 - Heavy recruitment during semester
-    - focus on freshman/sophmores
+    - focus on freshman/sophomores

-- Holding of on having GitHub as requirement for active membership; possibly just 2 meetings or even keeping at 1
+- Holding off on having GitHub as requirement for active membership; possibly just 2 meetings or even keeping at 1
   - workshops may help attract members

 - Continue teaching GitHub, have git workshops